GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 Creating a new Account
 ######################

-In the event that you have made a :ref:`FindItem` request that was successful but returned 0 accounts with a SUMMARY of **Holding Ltd**, you may feel it is now safe to create a new Account with the same name.
+In the event that you have made a :ref:`FindItem` request that was successful but returned 0 Accounts with a SUMMARY of **Holding Ltd**, you may feel it is now safe to create a new Account with the same name.
 To do so, you would have to make an :ref:`AddItem` request as follows:

 .. code-block:: html